ethersphere/SWIPs/SWIPs/swip-0.md

 #### `discussions-to` header

 While a SWIP is a draft, a `discussions-to` header will indicate the mailing list or URL where the SWIP is being discussed.
-As mentioned above, examples for places to discuss your SWIP include [Swarm topics on Mattermost](https://beehive.ethswarm.org/) and the [Swarm Research Forum](https://swarmresear.ch/) or this repo.
+As mentioned above, examples for places to discuss your SWIP include [Swarm topics on Discord](https://discord.gg/bqnWgva9sk) or this repo.

 No `discussions-to` header is necessary if the SWIP is being discussed privately with the author.